 - Guide 1: How to Remove "Your Windows OS is damaged" from Windows.

-- Guide 2: Get rid of "Your Windows OS is damaged" from Mac OS X.
+- Guide 2: Get rid of "Your Windows OS is damaged" on Mac OS X.

-- Guide 3: Remove "Your Windows OS is damaged" from Google Chrome.
+- Guide 3: Remove "Your Windows OS is damaged" in Google Chrome.

 - Guide 4: Erase "Your Windows OS is damaged" from Mozilla Firefox.

 - Guide 5: Uninstall "Your Windows OS is damaged" from Microsoft Edge.